Thriving in Nursing: Career Advice for Success and Fulfillment in the Healthcare Industry

 Never Stop Learning

 A career path in nursing is only limited by one’s own imagination and timing when looking for the right opportunity.
 A great way to create more opportunities for changing paths over the course of one’s career is to stay up to date on the constantly evolving field.
-This can be done in a number of ways, but some more common and obvious from this list of choices is doing research online, by reading books, listening to podcasts (of which there are many), and signing up for email newsletters from the many different nursing organizations.
+This can be in a number of ways.
+But some more common and obvious from this list of choices is doing research online, by reading books, listening to podcasts (of which there are many), and signing up for email newsletters from the many different nursing organizations.

-There is a good reason that the adage, “It’s all who you know”, has maintained a strong presence in the professional world, it works.
+There is a good reason that the adage, “It’s all who you know”, has maintained a strong presence in the professional world.
+Because it works.
 A career in nursing is a career in health care, and the healthcare industry is huge.
 There are millions of people all over the country (let alone the world) who share common interests, experiences, and even struggles.

-When combining this reality with the fact that, on any given day, a shift may require working with large or small teams of like minded individuals, and each of those people knows someone else in the field, the world opens up.
-Not only is this a great way to make friends, find support, and accomplish wonderful work, it is an effective way to learn different techniques.
+When combining this reality with the fact that, on any given day, a shift may require working with large or small teams of like minded individuals.
+And each of those people knows someone else in the field, the world opens up.
+Not only is this a great way to make friends, find support, and accomplish wonderful work.
+It is an effective way to learn different techniques.

 0 Comments